Oluwatemmy/Link-Ease/README.md

 ---

 <!-- About the Tool -->
-## About Scissor
+## About Link-Ease

-Scissor is a powerful URL shortening tool designed to make sharing links easier and more convenient in today's fast-paced world of social media.
-With Scissor, you can transform long, unwieldy URLs into concise, memorable links and generate QR codes for quick mobile access.
+Link-Ease is a powerful URL shortening tool designed to make sharing links easier and more convenient in today's fast-paced world of social media.
+With Link-Ease, you can transform long, unwieldy URLs into concise, memorable links and generate QR codes for quick mobile access.

 Our intuitive interface, customizable links, and detailed analytics provide a seamless user experience, making it the perfect tool for marketers, content creators, and anyone looking to share links efficiently.
 Join Scissor today and experience the power of concise, shareable links.